+AUXILIARY ELECTRODE

+See SUPPLEMENTARY ELECTRODE

+BACKUP PROTECTION

-- BACKUP PROTECTION Protection set to operate following failure or slow operation of primary protection see NORMAL PROTECTION below.
-For design purposes the backup protection clearance time may be taken as a fixed (worst case) clearance time appropriate to the network operator's custom and practice. - BONDING CONDUCTOR A protective conductor providing equipotential bonding. - CROSS COUNTRY FAULT Two or more phase-to-earth faults at separate locations and on different phases.
+Protection set to operate following failure or slow operation of primary protection - see NORMAL PROTECTION below.
+For design purposes the backup protection clearance time may be taken as a fixed (worst case) clearance time appropriate to the network operator's custom and practice.

+BONDING CONDUCTOR

+A protective conductor providing equipotential bonding.

+CROSS COUNTRY FAULT

+Two or more phase-to-earth faults at separate locations and on different phases.
 Effectively this creates a phase-phase fault with current flowing through earth electrode and/or bonding conductors.
 The result can be an increased 'EARTH FAULT CURRENT' for design purposes at some locations.
-CROSS COUNTRY FAULTS are usually considered only if a first phase-earth fault does not automatically clear within a short period, or if significant phase voltage displacement (neutral voltage displacement) could occur. - EARTH The conductive mass of earth whose electric potential at any point is conventionally taken as zero. - EARTH ELECTRODE A conductor or group of conductors in intimate contact with, and providing an electrical connection to, earth. - EARTH ELECTRODEThe difference in potential between the 'EARTHPOTENTIALELECTRODE' and a remote 'EARTH'. - EARTH ELECTRODE The resistance of an 'EARTH ELECTRODE' with respect to 'EARTH'. - EARTH ELECTRODE That area of ground over which the resistance of an 'EARTH ELECTRODE' effectively exists.
-It is the same area of ground over which the 'EARTH ELECTRODE POTENTIAL' exists. - EARTH FAULT A fault causing current to flow in one or more earth-return paths.
-Typically a single phase to earth fault, but this term may also be used to describe two phase and three phase faults involving earth. - EARTH FAULT CURRENT The total current flowing into any 'earth fault'.
-Usually for design purposes taken as the worst case (largest) current returning to the system neutral(s) resulting from a single phase to earth fault.
-Not to be confused with 'GROUND RETURN' current.
+CROSS COUNTRY FAULTS are usually considered only if a first phase-earth fault does not automatically clear within a short period, or if significant phase voltage displacement (neutral voltage displacement) could occur.
+If an accurate figure is not available, a value of 85% of the double phase-to-earth fault current may be assumed.

-In some situations, particularly 'CROSS COUNTRY FAULTS', a different single phase to earth fault at two separate locations can result in 'EARTH FAULT CURRENT'

-(as seen at the fault-point) that does not return to the system neutrals.
+EARTH

+The conductive mass of earth whose electric potential at any point is conventionally taken as zero.

+EARTH ELECTRODE

+A conductor or group of conductors in intimate contact with, and providing an electrical connection to, earth.

-EARTH POTENTIAL RISE
+EARTH ELECTRODE

-(EPR) OR GROUND

 POTENTIAL

+difference in potential between the 'EARTH ELECTRODE' and a remote 'EARTH'.

+EARTH ELECTRODE RESISTANCE

+The resistance of an 'EARTH ELECTRODE' with respect to 'EARTH'.

+EARTH ELECTRODE RESISTANCE AREA

+That area of ground over which the resistance of an 'EARTH ELECTRODE' effectively exists.
+It is the same area of ground over which the 'EARTH ELECTRODE POTENTIAL'

+EARTH FAULT

+A fault causing current to flow in one or more earth-return paths.
+Typically a single phase to earth fault, but this term may also be used to describe two phase and three phase faults involving earth.

+EARTH FAULT CURRENT

+The worst case steady state (symmetrical) RMS current to earth, i.e. that returning to the system neutral(s) resulting from a single phase to earth fault.
+This is normally calculated (initially) for the 'zero ohm' fault condition.
+Depending on the circumstances, the value can be modified by including 'earth resistance'.
+Not to be confused with 'GROUND RETURN' current which relates to the proportion of current returning via soil.

+In some situations, particularly 'CROSS COUNTRY FAULTS', a different single phase to earth fault at two separate locations can result in 'EARTH FAULT CURRENT' (as seen at the fault-point) that does not return to the system neutrals yet should still be considered at the design stage.

-The difference in potential which may exist between a point on the ground and a remote 'EARTH'.
+EARTH POTENTIAL RISE (EPR) OR GROUND POTENTIAL The difference in potential which may exist between a point on the ground and a remote 'EARTH'.
 Formerly known as RoEP (Rise of Earth Potential).
 The term 'GPR' (Ground Potential Rise) is an alternative form, not used in this standard.

-EARTHING CONDUCTOR

-A protective conductor connecting a main earth terminal of